ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

+> [!NOTE]
-> [!NOTE] If anyone of you ever need actual medical help.
-Get it.
-There are situations we can't handle sometimes.
-Don't be ashamed over this.
+> If you need medical or professional help, please seek it.
+> Some situations require support beyond what we can hold here.
+> There is no shame in that.

 # REFUGIUM_ANIMA.md